pivotal/docs-tap/partials/application-accelerator/_configuration.hbs.md

 ## <a id="skip-sources-tls-veri"></a> Configuring skipping TLS verification for access to Source Controller

-If you configure the FLux or Tanzu Application Platform Source Controller to use Transport Layer Security (TLS) and use custom certificates, then you can configure the Accelerator System to skip the TLS verification for calls to access the sources by providing the following property in the `accelerator` section of the `tap-values.yaml` file:
+You can configure the FLux or Tanzu Application Platform Source Controller to use Transport Layer Security (TLS) and use custom certificates.
+In that case, configure the Accelerator System to skip the TLS verification for calls to access the sources by providing the following property in the `accelerator` section of the `tap-values.yaml` file: